Saplyn/boolyn/src/langs/rust/fundamentals.md

 # Fundamentals

-## Handy Macros
+## Macros

-Macros are powerful, they can be seen as "shortcuts" to write repetitive code.
+Macros in rust are "code that writes code".
+For simplicity, they can be thought of as:

+- a function call, like: `println!()`
+- an attribute to add metadata to some item, like: `#[derive(Debug)]`
+- a way to define new syntax, like: `vec![]`

-For details, see the [Macros chapter](macros.md).
+Macros are powerful, for in-depth understanding and usage, see the [Macros chapter](macros.md).
 Here lists some commonly used macros.

 ```rust,noplayground